 The decision to stop making a pattern is always a difficult one.
 We know choosing a dinnerware pattern is an important decision for you and we will continue to produce a pattern as long as there is enough demand for it.

-Gray marks or "scratches" on dinnerware is not a defect.
-These marks can occur when metal utensils come into contact with the hard glazes or a matte finish.
+Gray lines or scuffs on dinnerware is not a defect, these marks occur when metal utensils come into contact with a hard glaze or a matte finish.
+They're the result of residue left by flatware.
+You can easily remove these marks with special cleansers or home remedies on how to clean marks off your plates.

 Pfaltzgraff, a Lifetime Brands company, stands behind the safety and quality of all of its products.
 All our products are tested by accredited, independent laboratories and meet or exceed all federal standards relating to lead and other contaminants.